dsimpson1980/flaskr/README.rst

 Comment out matplotlib and pandas from requirements before pushing to heroku for first time Add above two pkgs back in that will now use cached numpy compilation

+To be able to detect what environment the app is being run on, add the following environmental variable in heroku:

+    $ heroku config:set HEROKU=1

 To create the database addon:

     $ heroku add:add heroku-postgresql:dev

-The initialise the database:
+The initialise the database and to populate it with the structure in schema.sql

     $ heroku run init

-to populate the database with the structure in schema.sql

 Run the below to promote the database to DEFAULT i.e. DATABASE_URL: